Most common causes of tractor injuries

 Are you sitting there reading and thinking how can I safeguard myself and protect my workers from these kinds of tractor accidents and injuries?
 It all comes down to Risk Management, Safe Work Procedures (SWPs) and a little bit of Inventory Management.

 Part of your risk management process involves implementing and evaluating risk controls.
 These controls should eliminate or reduce the risk of a particular hazard.
+Learn more about the importance of Risk Assessments in Farm Safety.

 - Does your tractor have a reversing alarm to notify bystanders?